shuraih775/College-Bookmart/README.md

 ***
-# Instructions to Run the Projects
+# Instructions to Run the Project

 ## Client Setup